evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 Furthermore, the Nissan Ariya 87kWh supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Nissan Ariya 87kWh.

-- **DAB Audiosystem**: This system features six speakers and delivers a maximum output of  watts.
+- **DAB Audiosystem:**: This system features six speakers and delivers a maximum output of  watts.
-- **BOSE Premium Sound System**: This system features ten speakers and delivers a maximum output of  watts.
+- **BOSE Premium Sound System:**: This system features ten speakers and delivers a maximum output of  watts.

 ## Lights